 By: Susan Touchton

-We arrived in Ulaan Baatar, the capitol city, just in time for two big events, Mongolia’s Presidential Inauguration and the Naadam Festival, their national games, which includes the “manly” sports of horse racing, wrestling, and archery.
+We arrived in Ulaan Baatar, the capital city, just in time for two big events, Mongolia’s Presidential Inauguration and the Naadam Festival, their national games, which includes the “manly” sports of horse racing, wrestling, and archery.
 We arrived just after the conclusion of the inauguration, but Sukhbaatar Square – the National Mall of Mongolia – was still very festive.
 Thousands of people, including hundreds of dancers in their traditional dress.

 The horse racing was very well attended.
 We did get to see a race, and it was very exciting.
-If the jockeys look young, it’s because they are – some were as young as 4 years old!
+If the jockeys look young, it’s because they are – some were as young as four-years-old!
 The Naadam wrestling tournament is the Super Bowl of Mongolian sport: 512 competitors, single elimination, one winner.
 Jack is considering dressing up like a Mongolian wrestler for Halloween… The archers also wore beautiful traditional costumes and both men and women were hitting targets from 75 to 100 yards.

 After a few days in Ulaan Baatar, we set out with for the Gobi desert.
 We got to see some amazing views along the way.
 I expected Mongolia to have wide, open spaces, and it sure does!
 But there are also lots of mountains.
 Most nights we stayed in gers, or yurts, owned by local families, but also spent a few nights in tents.
 Our guide was a wonderful British woman who runs a travel company focused exclusively in Mongolia.
 Her #1 driver and partner is Turuu.
 Both were amazing – if anyone is looking for a unique travel adventure, this is the place, and this is the team!

 One of the revelations of our trip was that Ryan is quite the little adventurer.
 He was always up for another hike or another climb.